On Minimal Achievable Quotas in Multiwinner Voting: Omitted Proofs

 \ciDomainJR*

 \begin{proof} We claim that \Cref{alg:ci_domain} returns a subset of size at most $k$ if and only if there exists a committee of size $k$ that satisfies $\alpha$-JR. First, observe that \Cref{alg:ci_domain} always outputs a subset of candidates that satisfies $\alpha$-JR by construction.
-So if the output committee is of size at most $k$, there trivially also exists a committee satisfying $\alpha$-JR. It remains to show that if there exists a committee of size $k$, then the algorithm finds one as well.
+So if the output committee is of size at most $k$, there trivially also exists a committee satisfying $\alpha$-JR. It remains to show that if a committee of size $k$ exists, then the algorithm also finds one.

 We prove the statement inductively over the set of candidates $\{c_1, \dots, c_m\}$, going over them according to the linear order $\sqsubset$. $W$ is the committee returned by our algorithm.
 Let $C_j := W \cap \{c_1, \dots, c_j\}$ be the subset of candidates selected by the algorithm out of the first $j$ candidates according to the CI order. \\